 skip to main content

-More than just a “tribute” to Lynyrd Skynyrd a tribute to the man that defined it.
-Artimus Pyle has said ” If it wasn’t for Ronnie, no one would know my name.”
-Since his departure from Skynyrd in 1991 , Artimus Pyle’s career has led him down an amazing path of solo records and projects culminating into one the finest tributes to southern rock royalty.
+More than just a "tribute" to Lynyrd Skynyrd a tribute to the man that defined it.
+Artimus Pyle has said " If it wasn't for Ronnie, no one would know my name."
+Since his departure from Skynyrd in 1991 , Artimus Pyle's career has led him down an amazing path of solo records and projects culminating into one the finest tributes to southern rock royalty.
 The Artimus Pyle Band is a high energy, true to the music, and true to the era rock group.
 One of the few that is on the road today.
-Artimus Pyle, Brad Durden, Jerry Lyda, Dave Fowler, and Scott Raines are not only a group of friends and contemporaries but a group with some of the most seasoned musicians in the southeast.
+Artimus Pyle, Scott Raines, Jerry Lyda, Thane Shearon, Barry Lee Harwood, and Shannon Wickline are not only a group of friends and contemporaries but a group with some of the most seasoned musicians in the southeast.

 artimus pyle